abhinavsingh/proxy.py/README.md

   --timeout TIMEOUT     Default: 10.0.
 Number of seconds after which an
                         inactive connection must be dropped.
 Inactivity is defined by no data sent or received by the client.
-  --enable-proxy-protocol
-                        Default: False.
-If used, will enable proxy protocol.
-                        Only version 1 is currently supported.
   --disable-http-proxy  Default: False.
 Whether to disable
                         proxy.HttpProxyPlugin.
   --disable-headers DISABLE_HEADERS